aghilann/ForexCPP/Readme.md

 # Bellman-Ford Arbitrage Detector

-This project is a sophisticated financial tool built to detect arbitrage opportunities using the Bellman-Ford algorithm.
+This project is my implementation of a financial tool built to detect arbitrage opportunities using the Bellman-Ford algorithm.
 The Bellman-Ford algorithm finds the shortest path from a single source vertex to all other vertices in a weighted, directed graph.
 The unique capability of this algorithm to detect negative-weight cycles is leveraged here to identify potential arbitrage situations in the financial markets, enabling the theoretical possibility of risk-free profit.

 In the application, currencies are mapped onto vertices, and the edge weight corresponds to the exchange rate.
 Because the Bellman-Ford algorithm aims to find the minimum distance, the exchange rate is transformed by taking its logarithm and multiplying it by -1.
 This effectively transforms the problem into finding the path that maximizes returns.